arkatebi/OpenWorld-problem/README.md

-## Gene Annotations with EXP in UniProtKB/SwissProt
+## Gene Annotations with Exp evidences in UniProtKB/SwissProt
-* Creates a table of gene counts for a set of species from the UniProtKB/SwissProt whose annotations have experimental validations.
+* Creates a table of gene counts for a set of species in
+  UniProtKB/SwissProt whose annotations have experimental evidence codes.
 * Creates a graph of the gene count for each speceis.

 #### Some informative sites